marek-chadim/marek-chadim/README.md

 <img src="Bc.jpg" alt="Charles University" height="50%" width="50%">
 </p>

-- Now I continue with the MSc in Economics at the Stockholm School of Economics.
+- Now I pursue the MSc in Economics at the Stockholm School of Economics.
 - Feel free to view my projects and favorite resources below.